-5.2.
+5.4.
 Interact's modes of implementation

-This chapter briefly describes the main categories for Interact modes of implementation (events, training schemes, supporting tools, networks and working groups) and introduces some considerations for the Interact service mix and added value of regional approach to service delivery.
+This chapter briefly describes the main categories for Interact modes of implementation (events, certified trainings, supporting tools, networks and working groups) and introduces some considerations for the Interact service mix and added value of regional approach to service delivery.

-5.2.1.
+5.4.1.
 Events